Everything You Need to Know About the Goldwell Color Zoom Competition

 HOW IS THE HOST CITY CHOSEN FOR INTERNATIONAL COLOR ZOOM?

-Paris, London, Las Vegas, Sweden PLUS an inspiration artistic beauty show and competition?
+Paris, London, Las Vegas, Sweden, Barcelona PLUS an inspirational artistic beauty show and competition?
 It sounds like a dream right?
 If you’ve ever attended Color Zoom (which happens during the weeklong event called Global Zoom), you know it feels like a dream, too.

 “The host city has to be a place that has a fashion tie in, as well,” Moroney says.
 “It’s got to be someplace where we can make a big bang, and it needs to be strategically important for our business.
 As much as I’d love to go to smaller towns, I’m not sure it will drive big engagement with stylists.”